WayPointVenturesOrg/coursewarelibrary/ENU/55382AC/Labs/Mod04/0402-Implementing Data Deduplication.md

 ### Scenario

-You decide to install the Data Deduplication role service on intensively used file servers by using Server Manager
+You decide to install the Data Deduplication role service on intensively used file servers by using Server Manager.

 The main tasks for this exercise are as follows: